xEmmaV99/data-driven-model-identification-SINDYc/README.md

 in which case the dictionary also contains all the previous values but ending with `_train` and `_val`.

 ### 3) Optimization of hyperparameters
-As described in [click on this link](#choice-of-regularisation), the Lasso and SR3 regulators are considered, yielding 1 and 2 hyperparameters respectively.
+As described in [this section](#choice-of-regularization), the Lasso and SR3 regulators are considered, yielding 1 and 2 hyperparameters respectively.
 Hence, the validation data is used to select the best parameter values.
 This can be combined with a different selection of library candidate functions